PapiLer/Reforestation/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## How do you find Will Smith in the snow?
+Look for fresh prints.